 The Upper Tampa Bay Trail is busiest in the morning, before Tampa’s heat leads sensible people to air conditioned rooms.

 All Trails says the trail is 14.4 miles.
 It seems longer, because there are several paths.
 I have not ridden on all the paths, because I find a route and stick to it.
-I will explore them when it is not brutally hot.
+I will explore them during cooler weather.

 I did not notice the coolers and cups until my fourth or fifth visit.
 Do not rely on them.
 Electric water fountains are miles apart.